HomeSpan/HomeSpan/docs/UserGuide.md

 Follow any remaining Home App instructions to complete the process.
 The Status LED on the device will turn to steady ON to confirm it is in the **PAIRED** state as soon as the process completes.
 Shortly after, your HomeSpan device should appear as a new tile (or tiles) in the Home App ready for you to control.
 Congratulations!
 Your device is now fully operational.

-## (5) Factory Reset
+## Factory Reset

 The device can be Factory Reset when it is in any of the following states:  **NO‑WIFI**, **READY‑TO‑PAIR**, or **PAIRED**.
 To initiate a Factory Reset, press and hold the Control button for 10 seconds.
 After three seconds the Status LED will begin to flash rapidly (10 times per second).
 Do not release the button yet, or HomeSpan will enter Device Configuration Mode!

 After 10 seconds the Status LED will turn off.
 Upon releasing the Control Button, HomeSpan will proceed to erase all stored WiFi Credentials and all HomeKit pairing data (except for the HomeKit Setup Code), after which it reboots the device.

-## (6) Creating a Scannable Tag
+## Creating a Scannable Tag

 *This section is purely optional*.

-Scannable tags, such as the one shown above in section (4) for HomeSpan’s default Setup Code, require a special Apple font, called *Scancardium*, and a correctly-proportioned border.
-Fortunately, this is very easy to create on a Mac since Apple includes a file with this font as part of the operating system, though it needs to first be installed to use it in Pages or Keynote.
+Scannable tags, such as the one shown above containing HomeSpan’s default Setup Code, require a special Apple font called *Scancardium*, and a correctly-proportioned border.
+Fortunately, this is very easy to create on a Mac since Apple includes a file with this font as part of the operating system, though it needs to first be installed to use it in *Pages* or *Keynote*.

 To install, open Finder on your Mac and go to the following folder:

 `/System/Library/PrivateFrameworks/CoreRecognition.framework/Resources/Fonts`

-Next, double-click the file Scancardium_2.0.tff to open the file in Font Book, and then click Install Font.
-Scancardium is now ready to use.
+Next, double-click the file **Scancardium_2.0.tff**, which opens it in *Font Book*.
+Then, within *Font Book*, click `Install Font`.  *Scancardium* is now ready to use.

-To create the scannable tag, construct a simple text box with a border in either Pages or Keynote using the following dimensions:
+To create the scannable tag, construct a simple text box with a border in either *Pages* or *Keynote* using the following dimensions:

 ![Format Setup Code](images/formatSetupCode.png)

 The box can be bigger or smaller as long as you keep the same proportions.
 For example, a 10pt font can be used with a box that is 75pt wide and 25pt high with a 1pt border.
 Don’t forget to center-align your text and include the required hyphens as shown.
 The result is a tag that can be scanned by HomeKit during the pairing process.

-Note that if you can’t find Scancardium listed as a font choice in either the Pages or Keynote font dropdown boxes, select Format → Font → Show Fonts from the menu bar of the Pages or Keynote application to bring up a list of all installed fonts where you can search for, and select, Scancardium.
+Note that if you can’t find *Scancardium* listed as a font choice in either the *Pages* or *Keynote* font dropdown boxes, select Format → Font → Show Fonts from the menu bar of the *Pages* or *Keynote* application to bring up a list of all installed fonts where you can search for, and select, *Scancardium*.

-## (7) Troubleshooting
+## Troubleshooting

 This section contains potential solutions to common problems.
 (coming soon)